tjzxh/academic-cv/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
+        My research lies at the intersection of traffic flow theory, data-driven modeling, and autonomous driving, where I aim to uncover the fundamental principles that govern both human–vehicle interactions and system-level traffic flow.

-         I have published multiple papers in leading journals such as Transportation Research Part C and Communications in Transportation Research.
+        I have published multiple papers in leading journals such as **Transportation Research Part C** and **Communications in Transportation Research**.
 My publications have collectively received over **450 citations**.

          My contributions span three core areas:
-         ### Traffic Flow Theory and Complex Systems
+         #### Traffic Flow Theory and Complex Systems

          I develop analytical frameworks to establish a general micro-macroscopic modeling approach, bridging stochastic driving behaviors with traffic flow properties (the Stochastic Fundamental Diagram).
-         ### Autonomous Driving and Its Impacts on Traffic
+         #### Autonomous Driving and Its Impacts on Traffic

          I investigate the driving behavior and stability of autonomous vehicles.
 My works not only explore how AVs operate individually but also how they influence traffic flow collectively.
-         ### Artificial Intelligence in Transportation Research
+         #### Artificial Intelligence in Transportation Research

          I use deep learning to reproduce car-following and lane-changing behaviors, providing a more accurate representation of human driving.
 In addition, I apply reinforcement learning to autonomous driving decision-making, enabling AVs to adaptively drive in traffic.
     design: